lupyuen/lupyuen.github.io/src/blockly.md

 Will require only __11 Bytes!__ [(See this)](https://lupyuen.github.io/images/blockly-cbor.jpg)

-After composing our Sensor Data Message, this is how we might __transmit the Sensor Data Message__ in Blockly...
+After composing our Sensor Data Message, this is how we might __transmit the Sensor Data Message__ with Blockly...

 > ![Transmit Sensor Data Message in Blockly](https://lupyuen.github.io/images/sensor-visual4.jpg)

+_It's OK to create Custom Blocks in Blockly?
+Like for "BME280 Sensor", "Compose Message" and "Transmit Message"?_

 TODO: Custom block